 But there are things we do not get to see in a more figurative sense, as when we use the word “see” to mean “understand.”
 We keep getting the sense that there is more to this story than the movie is telling us, at least explicitly, for it does leave us some tantalizing clues.
 For example, it is peculiar that an Indian hater like Ethan would be able to speak Comanche.
 It is not as though when he was in high school, he might have opted to take a course in Comanche instead of Latin.
 We might have accepted his ability to speak the language of the Comanches without supposing it to have any special significance were it not for the emphasis it is given toward the end of the movie.
 When Ethan is speaking to Scar (Henry Brandon), the Comanche chief that abducted Debbie, Ethan comments that Scar’s English is pretty good, pointedly asking, “Did someone teach you?” implying that he learned it from Debbie.
-But earlier Ethan has spoken in the Comanche language, and Scar replies, “You speak pretty good Comanche.
+But earlier, Ethan had spoken in the Comanche language, and recalling that, Scar replies, “You speak pretty good Comanche.
 Someone teach you?”
 This has caused some to speculate that Ethan might once have been married to a Comanche squaw, from whom he learned the language, before the murder (and presumed rape) of his mother turned him into an Indian hater.
 His hatred for miscegenation might then be explained by the revulsion he feels for having been guilty of it himself.

 When Ethan first arrives at his brother’s ranch, it quickly becomes clear that Martha is in love with Ethan.
 Presumably Ethan feels the same way about her, but whereas she is obvious about it, we would never suspect anything just from watching or listening to Ethan.
-At first we are not sure if the characters in the movie pick up on Martha’s behavior, or whether it is only those of us who are watching the movie are supposed to notice it.
+At first we are not sure if the characters in the movie pick up on Martha’s behavior, or whether it is only those of us watching the movie who are supposed to notice it.
 However, when Captain Clayton (Ward Bond), who comes by with a posse in search of some cattle rustlers, sees Martha stroking Ethan’s coat and gives a knowing look, we realize that Martha is being obvious to everyone, as people in love often are.
 And that means it is obvious to her husband.